NEW ZEALAND

 Sam Freedman, 1952

-Freedman's song was designed to welcome tourists, with an "doodly-doo, doodly-doo," echo-the-leader style of tune which was popular in the 1950s, (Ha E Re Mai - "Ha Airy My," Ev'rything is ka pai -"Ev'rything is k'pie") and with a few phrases of Maori well-known to Pakeha of the time, haere mai, ka pai (good), pai kare ("by golly").
+Freedman's song was designed to welcome tourists, with a "doodly-doo, doodly-doo," echo-the-leader style of tune which was popular in the 1950s, (Ha E Re Mai - "Ha Airy My," Ev'rything is ka pai -"Ev'rything is k'pie") and with a few phrases of Maori well-known to Pakeha of the time, haere mai, ka pai (good), pai kare ("by golly").

-Published in 1952, it was perhaps written to welcome Queen Elizabeth II who had just been crowned, and who was scheduled to do a Royal Tour of New Zealand in 1953 ("Throughout the land, we want to shake your hand").
+Published in 1952, it was probably written to welcome Queen Elizabeth II who had just been crowned, and who was scheduled to do a Royal Tour of New Zealand in 1953 ("Throughout the land, we want to shake your hand").

 1. Ha-ere Mai!